sulu/sulu-docs/reference/glossary.rst

 This page aims to list all of the terminology used within Sulu both as a reference and as a guide to use when naming things in the code-base.

+Component
+    Of a Structure -- a named set of Properties.
+Used by blocks.

 Content ??
     In Sulu technical documentation, content refers to the data contained within a Document which is mapped to *content types* mapped by the